 1. Define your community’s purpose and goal

-The first step in building an online community is defining its purpose.
+The first step in building a thriving online community is defining its purpose.
 Ask yourself what you’re trying to achieve and how members benefit from participating.

 Your goals will determine the type of community you create, its members, your content strategy, and how the community will run.